-Because minor stifle lameness is hard to pinpoint, especially if the stifle is not swollen, identifying the underlying problem often involves a process of elimination.
+Because minor stifle weakness or lameness is hard to pinpoint, especially if the stifle is not swollen, identifying the underlying problem often involves a process of elimination.

 Clicking noises may emanate from some horses’ stifles.
 Although alarming, the noise itself may not indicate a serious stifle issue.
 However, the clicking can mean a rupture of the cartilage or ligaments of the joints.
 In such cases, the horse is severely lame.

 The stifle is a complex joint and there are many different causes that can lead to stifle lameness.
 The most common include:

 - Arthritis: As with any joint, the stifle is prone to arthritis as the horse ages.
 Arthritis development in the stifle is often secondary to a long-term injury.

 - Bone cysts beneath cartilage: Large cysts may develop in the stifle – as well as the fetlock – although the cause is not always clear.
 Trauma may play a role, as may osteochondritis dissecans or another disorder of the bone or cartilage.

 - Meniscal tears: Among the most common causes of stifle lameness, a meniscal tear can range from low-grade lameness to a severe situation if the tear is severe.

 - Osteochondrosis: These lesions most often develop in the foal’s first six months.
 Signs of lameness may not become apparent until the animal begins work.

 - Stifle trauma: While horses used for certain disciplines or with various conformation issues are at greater risk for stifle lameness, any horse can step in a hole, get kicked, or slip in the mud.